-Second, if the Attorney General sued a person for violating the act, the defendant might raise a constitutional claim as a defense to liability (which is sometimes called a defensive challenge).
+Second, if the Attorney General sued a person for violating the Act, the defendant might raise a constitutional claim as a defense to liability (which is sometimes called a defensive challenge).
 A defensive challenge is ordinarily raised in response to a suit in the court where the case was commenced.
-Section 2(d)(2)(B) authorizes the Attorney General to bring enforcement suits in federal district court, so, absent special rules sending litigation to a different court, a defensive constitutional challenge to the act would generally proceed in the same case in the same district court.
-However, under Section 3(b), it appears that such challenges would need to proceed in the D.C.
+Section 2(d)(2)(B) authorizes the Attorney General to bring enforcement suits in federal district court, so, absent special rules sending litigation to a different court, a defensive constitutional challenge to the Act would generally proceed in the same case in the same district court.
+However, under Section 3(b), it appears that such challenges need to proceed in the D.C.
 Circuit.
-This could mean that cases that the Attorney General filed in district court would need to be transferred or otherwise referred to the D.C.
+This provision could mean that cases that the Attorney General filed in district court would need to be transferred or otherwise referred to the D.C.
 Circuit if the defendant raised a constitutional defense.
-H.R.
-7521 does not expressly provide for such transfer or referral, leaving some uncertainty about how a defensive challenge would proceed.
+The Act does not expressly provide for such transfer or referral, leaving some uncertainty about how a defensive challenge would proceed.

 As a constitutional matter, Congress has substantial authority to direct certain federal cases to specific federal courts, and some existing statutes require certain categories of cases to proceed in the D.C.
 Circuit.
-Existing laws that route cases to the D.C.
+Typical laws that route cases to the D.C.
 Circuit generally apply to appeals, or to petitions for review of agency action, which sometimes begin in the federal appeals courts.
-Section 3(a) of the act would be similar to these existing laws.
+Section 3(a) of the PAFACAA is similar to these laws.
 By contrast, sending matters to the D.C.
-Circuit before they are considered by a trial court or an administrative agency would be unusual.
+Circuit before they are subject to a trial court or administrative agency proceeding is unusual.
 Congress generally does not provide for lawsuits to commence in the federal appeals courts or to be transferred to a federal appellate court if a defendant raises a particular defense.
 Statutes that direct certain cases to specific courts have been subject to significant litigation.
-Because Section 3 of H.R.
-7521 appears to provide for novel treatment of some cases and does not clearly specify the applicable procedures, litigation around the act's jurisdiction and venue provisions could occur if the bill became law.
-Such litigation would not be likely to cast doubt on the constitutionality of the act but could impose costs and delays in enforcement.
+Because Section 3 of the PAFACAA appears to provide for novel treatment of some cases and does not clearly specify the applicable procedures, litigation around the Act's jurisdiction and venue provisions could occur if the law is challenged or enforced in court.
+Such litigation would not be likely to cast doubt on the constitutionality of the Act, but could impose costs and delays in enforcement.

-Bill of Attainder Analysis of H.R.
-7521
+Bill of Attainder Analysis

-Article I, Section 9, clause 3, of the Constitution prohibits Congress from enacting bills of attainder-legislation that directly imposes punishment on an identifiable person or class of persons.
-Because H.R.
-7521 applies to TikTok and ByteDance by name and imposes legal consequences that the companies find objectionable, there is some risk that, if enacted, the legislation might be challenged as a bill of attainder.
+Article I, Section 9, clause 3, of the Constitution prohibits Congress from enacting bills of attainder legislation that directly imposes punishment on an identifiable person or class of persons.
+Because the PAFACAA applies to TikTok and ByteDance by name and imposes legal consequences that the companies find objectionable, there is some risk that TikTok and ByteDance will challenge the law as a bill of attainder.
 However, there are several reasons why courts may be unlikely to strike down the legislation on that ground.

 In the leading bill of attainder case, Nixon v.
-Administrator of General Services, the Supreme Court held that legislation constitutes a bill of attainder if it (1) applies with specificity and (2) imposes punishment (3) without a judicial trial.
+Administrator of General Services, the Supreme Court held that legislation constitutes a bill of attainder if it (1) applies with specificity and (2) imposes punishment

+(3) without a judicial trial.
 All three requirements must be satisfied before a court will strike down a law as a bill of attainder.